 The reef can also hurt you.
 Touching a reef can give you a “coral cut” which is very painful, especially in saltwater, and is slow to heal.
 And you’ll increase your chances of getting an infection.

 Hawaii is alive.
 Kauai is known as the Garden Isle, the eastern side of The Big Island is one big rainforest and the rugged northwest of Maui is covered in greenery.
 But this verdant life comes at a cost.
 You’re at an increased risk of infection.

 Apply antibacterial ointment to any cuts, and avoid the ocean water altogether if you have an open cut.
 Bacteria can easily get into the cut to cause a staph infection that will require a hospital visit and antibiotics

 Hawaii’s dramatic landscape makes for dramatic roads.
 These roads can take hairpin turns along the coast and may change directions quite abruptly when driving inland.
-It’s all dictated by the geography.
-The low speed limits are designed to keep you on the road even when the road takes a drastic turn.
+It’s all dictated by geography.
+The low-speed limits are designed to keep you on the road even when the road takes a drastic turn.